What is blockchain? Everything you need to know about blockchain technology

 - Various consensus protocols are used to validate the data entries, thus removing the risk of duplicate entry or fraud.

 When Satoshi Nakomoto had this idea of a Blockchain called Bitcoin, he needed a way to incentivise people to help with the consensus across the Blockchain.
 He then created a currency alongside this blockchain called Bitcoin.
-The currency was named Bitcoin due to it being ran on the Bitcoin Blockchain.
+The currency was named Bitcoin due to it running on the Bitcoin Blockchain.
 Thus, nodes that confirms transactions and keeps consensus across the blockchain was incentivised with Bitcoin, these people are thus called miners, mining a digital gold by performing “digital labour”.

 As we know today there is various blockchains in existence alongside their own incentives.

-Hopefully after this article, you as reader have a clear understanding on what Blockchain Technology actually is and its relationship with Bitcoin.
+Hopefully, after this article, you as reader have a clear understanding on what Blockchain Technology actually is and its relationship with Bitcoin.
 The very brief history of Accounting and Cryptography has hopefully given you a broader understanding of where Blockchain came from and the different fields it encompasses.

 Blockchain Technology is here to stay, and we are excited to be early adopters in this new era.